koestler/go-webcam/README.md

 The requests to the cameras are mad encrypted over https however validation of the camera's server certificate is always skipped.

-## Rest-API
-When `enableDocs: True` is set in the configuration, a Swagger documentation of the REST-Api is exposed.

 ## Authentication
 The user/password database is stored in a single file in the format of the apache `htpasswd` tool.
 The file can is reloaded automatically.